 I use plastic forks and disposable bowls or glass jars for this process.
 It works best when fresh and thins and cleans up with water.
 It’s pretty forgiving overall and the coverage is amazing.
 I think I could probably use a water mister to blend and keep it working if needed.

 I cleaned the desk then sanded the pieces lightly with fine grit paper.
 To clean, I use a bottle of water and a tiny bit (a couple of drops) of Dawn on already-finished wood.
 I just dampen a cloth and scrub, then come again with a clean cloth to remove it all and dry.
 I don’t use vinegar, I find it raises the grain (so if you’re looking for that it’s great but if not, not so much).
 You can skip the sanding if you like, I just did it lightly for maximum adhesion.
 Don’t skip the cleaning, though.

 I brushed on the Valspar “Tornado Watch” plaster paint full strength with a cheap Harbor Freight or similar chip brush then let dry (in our climate it was about half an hour).
 I repeated for a second coat.

 For the last coat, I mixed paint with white latex to get a lighter color I liked.
 I brushed that on very lightly with a dry chip brush then immediately wiped it back with a dry cloth, leaving it mostly in the detail work.
 If any place got too dark or light, I adjusted with paint and wiping until I liked the look.

 I’d love to see pictures of furniture you’ve upcycled or refinished, it’s one of my favorite things and one I wish I had more time for.

-If you want to see where I get a lot of my DIY inspiration, check out my DIY Pinterest board.
-I’ve been working on it for years so it’s got a LOT of great stuff.
+To see where I get a lot of DIY inspiration, check out my DIY Pinterest board.
+I’ve been working on it for years, it’s got a LOT of great stuff.